dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 ### How to rename a Sheet/Document or modify description.

-In this menu, there is a `Modify`, so you can rename your files.
+In this menu, there is a `Modify` option, so you can rename your files.
 ![](./images/249_FAQ_SchematicModify.png)

 ### How to find components